 NOW we will try assembling an example written in 6502 assembly language:

-1. Go into the the part01/ex02-asm-example directory of the repo.
+Go into the the

-3. 'Link' the object file into a .nes binary file, with:
+object file.'Link' the object file into a

-4. Try launching the resulting test.nes file with FCEUX:
+file with FCEUX:

 Conclusion

 So, where to from here?
-You now have a way to take raw source code and build a .nesfile from it, that can then be played on your PC in a Nintendo Entertainment System emulator.
+You now have a way to take raw source code and build a .nes

 You can have a go at figuring out what's going on in theexample source code if youlike, but some of it is quite complex and counter-intuitive, so don't feel badif it just gives you a headache.

-In my next article I intend to explain what a .nes file actually is and how cc65'sbuild process (and configuration) works.
+file actually is and how cc65'sbuild process (and configuration) works.
 Then I'll start explaining the core code foundin every game for the Nintendo Entertainment System.I'll begin with much simpler examples (that also uncoverkey 6502 assembly concepts), and work up through essential features of a minimalfunctioning NES program.

 If you're keen to get on with it, though, you might want to read the following: